-Leave your Christmas tree or Hanukkah Bush on the curb until January 12, 2019 and the DSNY will turn it into a rich compost.
+Leave your Christmas tree or Hanukkah Bush on the curb and the DSNY will turn it into a rich compost.
 Just make sure to take all ornaments and lights off the tree.

-Recycle your tree at MulchFest on January 12 and 13, 2018.
-Your tree will be chipped into mulch, which you may take home or donate to nourish gardens citywide.
+Recycle your tree at MulchFest where your tree will be chipped into mulch, which you may take home or donate to nourish gardens citywide.

 Image credits: Ryan Kuhar, Citi Bike NYC, Frann Leach, Stefano Lubiana, AVANI Hotels and Hugh Copeland.